eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Wallet Solutions and hence must possess all Wallet Provider Trusted Lists.

-[Section 6.5.3](#653-wallet-unit-activation) above described that a Wallet Provider, during activation of a Wallet Unit, issues a Wallet Unit Attestation (WUA) to the Wallet Unit.
+[Section 6.5.3](#653-wallet-unit-activation) above described that a Wallet Provider, during activation of a Wallet Unit, issues one or more Wallet Unit Attestations (WUA) to the Wallet Unit.
 When the Wallet Unit sends a request for a PID or an attestation to a PID Provider or to an Attestation Provider, it includes the WUA in the request.
 The PID Provider or Attestation Provider verifies the signature